imraminradmand/Hangman/README.md

 ## Protocol Design Document
 ### Service Descriptions:
-#### AccountService: TCP server that handles user login and registration.
+**AccountService**: TCP server that handles user login and registration.
 It also keeps track of user scores.

-#### WordService: UDP server that acts as a word repository for the game, allowing the server to add, remove, and check if a word exists in the repository.
+**WordService**: UDP server that acts as a word repository for the game, allowing the server to add, remove, and check if a word exists in the repository.

-#### Server: TCP server that handles the game logic and communicates with the AccountService and WordService.
+**Server**: TCP server that handles the game logic and communicates with the AccountService and WordService.

-#### Client: TCP client that handles user input and communicates with the Server.
+**Client**: TCP client that handles user input and communicates with the Server.

 ### Sequence Diagram
 ![Sequence Diagram](https://user-images.githubusercontent.com/69999501/217164396-c457d588-c080-490b-b1f2-13f591bf9cf9.png)